 Having established and led Derby-based refugee charity Upbeat Communities for 12 years, Karina is now the Executive Director of Welcome Churches.
 A passionate social entrepreneur, she has helped start a number of social enterprises empowering and supporting refugees.
-After helping to plant a church in Estonia Karina returned to the UK in 1998 to join Community Church Derby.
+After helping to plant a church in Estonia Karina returned to the UK in 1998 to join Reach Derby (formerly Community Church Derby).
 In 2002, with her husband, Adam, Karina led a team focussed on reaching out to refugees arriving in Derby and began to plant an inter-cultural church in the city centre.

 Karina is a great communicator who regularly speaks at conferences and events about refugee issues and social transformation.
-She is one of the senior leaders at Community Church Derby, a large, intercultural church with over a hundred refugee members.
+She is one of the senior leaders at Reach Derby, a large, intercultural church with over a hundred refugee members.
 She also serves as a trustee to the Refugee Support Network and is on the organising committee for the Refugee Highway Partnership Roundtable in Europe.

 Emily is a key member of the Welcome Churches team, overseeing our operations and church training.
 She has a wealth of experience in supporting churches who are welcoming refugees and knows first-hand of the pressure this can bring.
 Emily is passionate about seeing the UK Church being at the forefront of welcoming refugees.
 She has an MA in Conflict, Development and Security where she specialised in European citizens' responsibilities to refugees.